Complex Regional Pain Syndrome

 - Skin that may feel hotter or colder than other areas of your body.

-- Swelling, joint stiffness, weakness, or shaking in the area that hurts.
+- Swelling, joint stiffness, weakness, or shaking in the painful arm or leg.

-- Sweating, numbness, or tingling in the area that hurts.
+- Sweating, numbness, or tingling in the painful arm or leg.

-CRPS can also cause anxiety, mood swings, sadness, and depression.
+Like other conditions that cause chronic pain, CRPS can also cause sleeping problems, anxiety, mood swings, sadness, and depression.